178619/Stube/README.md

 All differences from the original work:
 - Has a video controller based on Javascript, for both pointers and keyboards.
 Enabled when Javascript is on.
-- Loads files in subfolders.
+- Loads Files in Subfolders.
 - Basic Search Function.
-- Video-only page for embeds (iframes).
+- Video-only Page for Embeds (iframes).
-- Loads WebVTT files.
+- Loads WebVTT Files.

-To load VTT files, they have to be in the same folder with the video, and have the filename in the appropriate format.
+To use VTT files, they have to be in the same folder with the video, and have the filename in the appropriate format.
 ```
 - videos
-    - video1.mp4        - MP4 File
+    - video1.mp4        - Video File
-    - video1.webm       - MP4 File
+    - video1.webm       - Video File
     - video1.en.vtt     - VTT File, works for both files
     - video1.mp4.en.vtt - VTT File, works for video.mp4 file
     - video1.vtt        - VTT File, works for both files, not recommended